 The Virginia traffic laws identify a number of circumstances that fall under reckless driving.
 One that is often overlooked by drivers is driving too fast for conditions.

 Section 46.2-861 is driving too fast for highway and traffic conditions.
 The code states, “A person shall be guilty of reckless driving who exceeds a reasonable speed under the circumstances and traffic conditions existing at the time, regardless of any posted speed limit.”

 There are a few important points to note in this code.
 First, you can be charged with reckless driving even if you aren’t speeding.
 If the roads are icy, flooded or there are other hazards, an officer may determine you are driving too fast for the circumstances, even if you are below the posted speed limit.
 It’s important to note this isn’t only weather-related.
 If you are charged with reckless driving section 46.2-861, the officer could feel you are driving too fast for the traffic conditions.

 This charge can even appear after a traffic accident, if the police feel you were driving too fast for the circumstances at the time.

-Jerrell Johnson’s 15 years as a police officer make him uniquely qualified to defend you against a reckless driving charge.
-As your Virginia Beach reckless driving attorney, Jerrell and his team at JRLaw PLC will thoroughly investigate the evidence against you, diligently working to have your case dropped or to prove your innocence.
+Jerrell Johnson’s 15 years as a police officer and over a decade of experience make him uniquely qualified to defend you against a reckless driving charge.
+As your Virginia Beach reckless driving attorney, Jerrell and his team at JRLaw, PLC will thoroughly investigate the evidence against you, diligently working to have your case dropped or to prove your innocence.